lewistrotter/WaterCorpWeedMonitor/README.md

 ## Installation
 1. Go to the Releases section on the right panel (or [here](https://github.com/lewistrotter/WaterCorpWeedMonitor/releases))
-2. Download the latest version of the WaterCorpWeedMonitor.esriAddinX.
+2. Download the WaterCorpWeedMonitor.esriAddinX file for latest plug-in version.
 3. Shut down ArcGIS Pro.
 4. Double click the downloaded WaterCorpWeedMonitor.esriAddinX and install it.
 5. Run ArcGIS Pro.
+The plug-in is now installed.

 ## Tutorial
-We have provided a tutorial document to walk users through the plug-in using a subset of the City Beach rehabilitation site.
+A tutorial document is provided to walk users through the plug-in.
+A subset of the City Beach rehabilitation site UAV imagery.
 TODO.